Digital Twin Evolution for Sustainable Smart Ecosystems

-\textit{Intent: data-first versus model-first.} In the running example, we showed one particular sequence of R-imperatives for each scenario.
+In the demonstrative case, we show one particular sequence of R-imperatives for each scenario.
 In practice, R-imperatives can be chained in a different order and with more cycles to achieve the evolutionary goals of digital twins.
 Often, the preferred order of R-imperatives depends on company best practices and employed paradigms.

 \figref{fig:operationalization} shows two typical operationalizations of Scenario 3.
 In a \textit{data-first} approach, the physical twin is re-configured, and subsequently, data collection and reconciliation start immediately to drive model creation in a deductive fashion.
 The discussion of Scenario 3 in the running example followed a data-first view.
-A frequently encountered alternative is the \textit{model-first} approach, in which the re-configuration of the physical twin is followed by re-model, re-calibration, and the re-deployment of the digital twin.
-The benefit of such an approach is that models can be used to re-generate data schemas and processing scripts, and thus, data collection can commence smoothly, almost without manual intervention.
-Software companies adopting model-driven practices~\cite{schmidt2006model} might venture into model-first evolutionary processes, but the data-first mindset is still the prevalent one in practice.
+Alternatively, in a \textit{model-first} approach, the re-configuration of the physical twin is followed by re-modeling, re-calibration, and re-deployment of the digital twin.
+The benefit of this approach is that models can be used to re-generate data schemas and processing scripts, and thus, data collection can commence smoothly, almost without manual intervention.
+Software companies adopting model-driven practices~\cite{schmidt2006model} might venture into model-first evolutionary processes, but the data-first mindset is still prevalent in practice.